ChenCoin/cloudGo/neatfs/README.md

-# nanofs
+# neatfs
-a file api server create by golang, used to manage file on web server.
+a file server create by golang, used to manage file on web server.

-It is nano, lite, beta, or with bugs.
+It is nano, lite, beta, and even with bugs.

 What's feature here?
  - list files